- NSHE is self-insured to $500,000 per occurrence

 Periodic inspections are performed by outside vendors.
 Departments are responsible to ensure that fire protection equipment and sprinklers and electrical panels are not blocked or impeded at any time.

 The department/institution must contact the HR Shared Services Office at (775) 784-4394 immediately in the event of a loss expected to exceed $50,000.

-Other property losses should be reported as soon as possible using the URM-003 (Property Loss Report) linked below.
+Other property losses should be reported as soon as possible to the BCN HR Shared Services office (contact information below).
 If the loss is not reported to the HR Shared Services Risk Management Office within 180 days from the date of loss or discovery; the claim may be denied.
 Once our office is contacted and we receive the Property Loss Report, we will open a claim file and begin the investigation.
 The department deductible is $2,000.
 The claim is based on a reimbursement, so the department is responsible for paying the costs of the repairs up-front.